-Eufora’s Style Director, Mirza Batanovic, agrees: “Cold helps to seal the cuticle, thus sealing in the conditioner.”
+Eufora’s style director, Mirza Batanovic, agrees: “Cold helps to seal the cuticle, thus sealing in the conditioner.”
 A closed cuticle takes hair to shine city and, Mirza adds, “reduces tangles.”
 Of course, you don’t need to go below freezing to see results, water that’s on the cooler side works just as well.
 Actually, not just cold but all water temperatures have an effect on your mane.
 “Warm water opens the cuticle and allows your shampoo and conditioner to penetrate the hair.
 Once the conditioner has been on for its recommended time, you should rinse it out with cooler water to seal the conditioner into the hair,” he advises on getting the best of both worlds.
 “Cool water helps to seal everything in by closing the cuticle back down.”

 It turns out that the temperature of your water may be just as important as the product your using—or may change the way the product reacts to your hair.
 “Hot water keeps the outer layer open, which may cause the hair to look frizzy and dull,” explains Dana, whereas “cool water seals the outer layer and has a reflective shine to it.
-Any products used afterwards for styling will work a bit better as they have a nice even surface to lay on!”
+Any products used afterward for styling will work a bit better as they have a nice even surface to lay on.”
 Dana also swears by cold water’s benefit on the scalp.
 “Cold rinsing can help soothe irritation and prevent dry flakiness,” she adds.

-Rinsing hair with cold water however, is definitely a good idea if you’ve recently had your hair dyed, conditioned or treated, Dermatologist, Dr. Kally Papantoniou weighs in.
+Rinsing hair with cold water, however, is definitely a good idea if you’ve recently had your hair dyed, conditioned, or treated.
+Dermatologist Dr. Kally Papantoniou weighs in.
 “Cold water can help prevent the loss of natural oils from hair and may help conditioning agents and hair masks to work better.
 It may also allow keratin treatments and hair dye to last longer,” she says.
 This is because overly hot temperatures may strip hair of oils and wash away too much, if not all, of your product.
-“When we are looking to clean hair that has a lot of build-up, warmer temps are better.
+“When we are looking to clean hair that has a lot of buildup, warmer temps are better.
 For dry hair, and hair that is being conditioned, a colder rinse will allow the product to adhere to the hair and work its way into the hair cuticle,” she explains.

 What’s in the Water?

 When hair is damaged, water can actually get inside the hair, causing “hair swell” aka frizz, or the enemy.
 “Hair swelling occurs when the cuticle around the hair shaft becomes damaged, water can penetrate and lead to the hairs swelling with water.
-This can cause the hairs to stand out and look frizzy,” says Kally.
+This can cause the hairs to stand out and look frizzy,” says Dr. Papantoniou.